lepeuvedic/CarND-Behavioral-Cloning-P3/writeup_report.md

 * The distance \Delta x between the car centerline and the right camera is 0.825 meters;
 * The distance \Delta x between the car centerline and the left camera is 0.806 meters.

 If the view from the center camera is the middle of the track, the right camera shows the right side of the track.
 Therefore a negative offset to the steering angle is needed to get that view closer to the center of the track.

 Due to the turn radius becoming infinite, two different calculation methods are needed to derive a steering angle offset when the recorded steering angle is small (close to zero) or large.
 An important parameter is the distance ahead of the car at which the recovery should be achieved.
 It is obvious that this distance will very with speed, and is better expressed as the product of some speed V with a time delay t.
 Because I was driving at the maximum speed, 30 mph during the most of the training sessions on the simulator, I finally used a fixed offset for each side camera.
 I thought that two seconds to recover seemed appropriate, and therefore the distance covered in two seconds at 30 mph is the standard recovery distance.
-In distances normalized by e, the formula is `\Delta \beta = - 2 X / Z²`.
+In distances normalized by e, the formula is - 2 Xe² / V²t² .

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+V/e X=x/e are the normalized speed and camera offset.

+After the collection process, I had 8017 data points, with left, center and right images for each.
+Taking into account horizontally flipped images made by the generator, training uses 48102 images and the associated steering angles.
+Preprocessing is limited to an affine transform of pixel R,G,B values, which projects the 0..255 range onto the -0.5..0.5 range.
+The normalization is performed by the lambda layer, which is the first in the network.

+![Center camera image][image10]
+![Left camera image at the same location][image9]
+![right camera image at the same location][image11]

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set, leaving 35534 data points for training.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was not clearly determined, but rather high, in the order of 60 as evidenced by a plot of traininng and validation losses reproduced here.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+![Convergence of training and validation loss][image13]